rwxrob/boost/README.md

 To give you an idea, the first Boost focuses on the following:

-* Using Windows WSL2 with Chocolatey
-* Using Mac with Brew and GNU utils
+* Use a Mac iTerm2 terminal with brew and WSL2 with Windows terminal
-* Using Ubuntu Linux server VM with Apt
+* Using Ubuntu Linux local virtual server machine with VirtualBox
 * Using SSH to create terminal connections and tunnel
 * Using containers (Docker) from terminal on Linux servers
 * Setting up basic networking for virtual machines and containers
-* Configuring shell interfaces for Windows, Mac, UNIX, and Linux
 * Scripting powerful "one-liner" commands with filters
-* Coding utilities in Bash, Perl, Python, Ruby, PowerShell and Go
+* Coding utilities in Bash, Perl, Python, Ruby, and Go
 * Managing and sharing knowledge and source code
 * Connecting with professional tech communities to seek opportunities

 ## When are they?

-* 18 Weeks (May/4-Aug/27): Essential Tool, Practices, and Programming (I)
+* 18 Weeks (May/4-Aug/27): Tech Tools, Practices, and Programming (I)
 * 18 Weeks (Sep/3-Dec/31): Infrastructure Engineering (II)
 * 10 Weeks (Jan/7-Apr/22): Containers and Kubernetes (III)